sktime/sktime-tutorial-europython-2023/README.md

 This is an introductory `sktime` half-day tutorial with:

 * a general introduction to `sktime`
-* forecasting with `sktime` - uni/multivariate, hierarchical/global
+* forecasting with `sktime` - uni/multivariate, hierarchical/global, probabilistic
 * feature extraction, transformation pipelines, parameter tuning, autoML
 * time series classification, regression, and clustering with `sktime`
 * customizing time series distances, kernels, time series aligners and alignment distances